A conversation doesn’t have to go on for hours to be interesting.

 In fact, in most cases, shorter conversations are more memorable because they leave you wanting more.

-But nonetheless, being able to keep a conversation going for a long time is still an extremely valuable skill to have.
+Nonetheless, being able to keep a conversation going for a long time is still an extremely valuable skill to have.

 For instance, if you’re on a date, it is ideal that you and your date have something to say to each other throughout the date.
 Or let’s say you’re waiting for your bus to arrive while talking with a stranger, it will be great to keep the conversation going till your bus arrives.